nadavox/scripts/README.md

+how to create a virtual environment for the diffrenet scripts:

 ### Step 1: Install Anaconda

 Download and install Anaconda from the [official website](https://www.anaconda.com/products/individual) to ensure you have all the necessary tools and packages to run this application.